refaktor/MTL/README.md

 usable so we can start using as soon as possible (and then develop further).

-##Next

-+ make the scripts work from /usr/bin .. by finding j4m dir in current or parent dirs or user home dir.
-+ rename them to j4m_*** and make a command j4m *** work like invfox
-- make a basic asortment of scripts really work w/ usage some err checking
-+ make some inital way of cooperative work (so I can share this with colegue already) we have j4m sync
-- use!!!
-- ...

 ##Current commands

 Things will of course get streamlined and automated as much as it makes sense.
 This is heavily WIP!